ToluGIT/DLP-AWS-lambda/README.md

 ![13](https://github.com/user-attachments/assets/df37edf6-f8b9-494f-8914-29cb09e8a7cf)

-Let's confirm, Lambda action also moved the sensitive data to the encrypted s3 bucket as expected.
+As expected, Lambda's action also moved the sensitive data to the encrypted s3 bucket.

 This is the source bucket with the sensitive data (before running Macie)